We are primarily a ballet-based school.

 TAP levels beginning, intermediate and advanced, featuring both rhythm and show tap.

-PILATES to assist with body alignment, posture, flexibility, balance, abdominal strength, and a reduction in back, neck and joint pain.
+PILATES to assist with body alignment, posture, flexibility and balance.

 Preparatory Dance (Primary Dance Online)